-The oil price used to generate the Outlook until 2017 is taken from the short term update of the OECD Economic Outlook No. 104 (November 2018).
-For 2018, the annual average monthly spot price is used, while the average daily spot price for December 2018 is used as the oil price value for the year 2019.
-Brent crude oil prices from 2019 are assumed to remain flat in real terms.
+The oil price used to generate the Outlook until 2022 is taken from the short-term update of the OECD Economic Outlook No. 114 (November 2023).
+For 2023, the annual average daily spot price is used, while the December average daily spot price is used for 2024.
+For the remainder of the projection period, the reference oil price used in the projections is assumed to remain constant in real terms.